vorpalnet/blade/DEPLOYMENT.md

 - **Why it's deployed twice:** WebLogic shared libraries are scoped to deployment targets.
 An admin app on AdminServer can only resolve a library that's also deployed to AdminServer, and the same goes for the cluster.
 - **Updating:** bumping a 3rd-party version requires one shared-library redeploy, not a rebuild of every service.

-### 3. Admin apps — `dist/<ver>/blade-admin.ear`
+### 3. Admin apps — `dist/<ver>/admin/`

-Management tools that run **only on AdminServer**, packaged as a single EAR (`blade-admin.ear` — at the **dist root**, alongside the other deploy units) so the whole admin tier deploys in one step.
+Management tools that run **only on AdminServer**. `dist/<ver>/admin/` holds both the loose admin WARs **and** the assembled `blade-admin.ear`, so you can deploy the whole tier in one step (the EAR) or one app at a time (a WAR) — your call, per deploy.
 Each bundled WAR is self-contained exactly as it deploys standalone — it carries the framework jar and references the `blade-shared` shared library via its own `weblogic.xml`.
 The EAR is a packaging convenience over those WARs; it bundles no libraries itself.
-The admin EAR is the tier's only dist deployable — there is no `dist/<ver>/admin/` subdir.
-For a single-app test redeploy, each admin WAR is in its own module's exploded `target/` dir; `deploy.sh` deploys the EAR.
 The bundled web modules and their (unchanged) context-roots:

 | Source module | WAR (in EAR) | Context root | Purpose |
 |---|---|---|---|